CrossGL/crossgl-docs/source/api_reference.rst

       - `SyntaxError`  : If the current token does not match the expected variable declaration or assignment structure.

 **parse_assignment**

-Parses an assignment statement in the shader code.
    - **Description**: This method parses an assignment statement, including various assignment operators.
 It constructs a `BinaryOpNode` representing the assignment operation, with the variable name and the assigned value.
    - **Attributes**:
       - `name (str)`: The name of the variable being assigned.